LunarShen/DsicoVLA/README.md

 ## Train

-Please download the Pseudo Image Captions of MSRVTT from [here](https://pan.baidu.com/s/1c4MOV6_XZVKn_Cu79ZyvFw?pwd=py7q).
+Please download the Pseudo Image Captions of MSRVTT from [Baidu Cloud](https://pan.baidu.com/s/1c4MOV6_XZVKn_Cu79ZyvFw?pwd=py7q) or [Hugging Face](https://huggingface.co/datasets/LeqiShen/DiscoVLA).
 For more details, please refer to our paper.

 We conduct experiments on 4 A100x40G GPUs on MSRVTT.
 To set up the environment and run the experiments, execute the following commands: